andornaut/statezero/README.md

 ### Subscribing to state change notifications

-You can subscribe to state change notifications by calling `subscribe(fn, filter)`, where "fn" is a function that you define, "filter" is an optional String, Array or Function that selects the part of the state that when changed will trigger a call to "fn", and the return value is a subscription, which you can use to unsubscribe.
+You can subscribe to state change notifications by calling `subscribe(fn, selector)`, where "fn" is a function that you define, "selector" is an optional String, Array or Function that selects the part of the state that when changed will trigger a call to "fn", and the return value is a subscription, which you can use to unsubscribe.

-When the (optionally filtered) state changes, statezero will call your "fn" function with two arguments: `nextState` and `prevState`.
+When the state changes, statezero will call your "fn" function with two arguments: `nextState` and `prevState`.

 ```javascript